 The ongoing charge reflects those expenses of a type which are likely to recur in the foreseeable future, whether charged to capital or revenue, and which relate to the operation of the investment company as a collective fund, excluding the costs of acquisition or disposal of investments, financing charges and gains or losses arising on investments and performance fees.
 The ongoing charge is based on actual costs incurred in the year as being the best estimate of future costs.
 The Board reviews the ongoing charge and monitors the expenses incurred by the Company.
-Ongoing charge at 31 August 2016 was 1.17% (2015: 1.06%) of net asset value.
+Ongoing charge at 31 August 2017 was 1.12% (2016: 1.17%) of net asset value.

-The charts and tables on pages 2, 3, 8 and 11-13 show how the Company has performed against these KPIs.
+The charts and tables on pages 2, 3, 8 and 11-13 show how the Company has performed against these key performance indicators.